Fejbien/Data-Types/README.md

 # Data-Types
-Data types made in c++ using classic pointers
+Data types made in c++ to get better understanding of them